Pork Marbella. Pork tenderloin, the other dark meat, is one of my favorite ones to cook with.

 - Remove all fat and fat filaments from the pork tenderloins.
 Season with salt and let it rest for 15 minutes.

-- Meanwhile, mix the wine, prunes, green olives, brown sugar, capers, and the brine, vinegar, red wine, oregano, garlic, and ¼ cup of olive oil in a bowl and combine well.
+- Meanwhile, mix the wine, prunes, green olives, brown sugar, capers, and the brine, vinegar, red wine vinegar, oregano, garlic, and ¼ cup of olive oil in a bowl and combine well.

 - Place the pork tenderloins into a glass baking dish and pour the above mix over it.
 Let it marinate as long as you can in the refrigerator.
 If time is limited, do not marinate and set the sauce aside until ready to use it.